-To increase efficiency and satisfaction levels with Customer Service, deploying a variety of technology-enabled solutions such as automated call centers, customer service bots, and digital marketing intelligence can help smaller companies compete on a global scale.
+To increase efficiency and satisfaction levels with Customer Service, deploying a variety of Artificial Intelligence solutions such as automated call centers, customer service bots, and digital marketing intelligence can help smaller companies compete on a global scale.

 As you may have experienced, it is increasingly likely that when you call to activate your new credit card, check on your cable bill, or file an insurance claim, your first point of contact is a voice or chat bot that is driven by AI.